<img src="https://ws.zoominfo.com/pixel/Nfk5wflCTIIE2iSoYxah" width="1" height="1" style="display: none;">

 A contact or company’s activity log is my bible.
 I use it to keep track of absolutely everything having to do with that organization or person.
 Calls, emails, meetings, and any notes I have all go into the activity log.
 This makes it easy to look over all of the information before I talk to someone.
 I don’t have to remember anything, and I don’t miss anything relevant.

 My tip: Even if a call is recorded, highlight the most important parts in the space for call notes right when the call is finished.
-This will save you a lot of time listening to recordings, and creates an easy reference for you the next time you reach out.
+This will save you a lot of time listening to recordings and is an easy reference for you the next time you reach out.

 My tip: We created a contact field called “Coaching,” and when a user sets that property as “yes,” it automatically notifies them with a call review request.